azema97/sql_help/README.md

-# sql_help
+# 📋 SQL help
- Needful info about SQL functions, documentation and more
+Needful info about SQL functions, documentation and more.